 2) Many of the datasets they use have ASB and ASE already called on them.
 The advantage of their approach to existing data is not compared.
 How different are there ASB/ASE calls to gEUVADIS or McVicker et al?
 One would expect that even if these are not online, the methods should minimally be compared as there will be an expectation that the AlleleDB database would yield similar quality results.

-Response: As also noted by the first reviewer, it is important to appreciate that there is a fair amount of heterogeneity in the parameters and tools used in other studies, for instance the peak callers, aligners, detection strategies and reference genomes.
-Hence, there will naturally be great disparities and variability when comparing AlleleDB with results with the other studies.
-In fact, AlleleDB is motivated by the need to harmonize and uniformly reprocess all the datasets for allele-specific detection instead of simply combining the results from these various studies.